Anshpatel2006/Appoiment/README.md

 ## 📞 Support

-For support, email support@bookmyappointment.com or create an issue in the repository.
+For support, email support@quickbooker.app or create an issue in the repository.

 ---